 One can go abroad right after their secondary schooling education is complete, for their undergraduate or bachelor’s degree.
 There are a number of things that need to be kept in mind before this.
 Students must demonstrate excellent skills in order to be accepted at a foreign university for their bachelors.
-This is because almost all universities tend to give their first preference to native students from their home country and this is completely justified.
+This is because almost all universities tend to give their first preference to native students on how to study abroad from their home country and this is completely justified.
 So you must work hard to build an exceptional profile and give these universities a proper reason that is difficult to throw away if you want them to select you over a probable native candidate.
 You must also score exceptionally well in your high school curriculum and your standardized scores, be it your Standardized Aptitude Tests or SATs or your Advanced Placement Tests or AP programmes.
 You must also work extremely hard and write a compelling statement of purpose essay telling your story that will speak for you, on your behalf, the admissions committee.

 The post-graduate level or the master’s level of higher studies is the most popular choice among foreign students and international applications to go for a degree abroad.
 This is because, compared to an undergraduate programme, it is much easier to get into a graduate programme.
 Also students are older now and hence their family is more confident to send them off to a foreign land for a long period of studies.
 There are a larger number of scholarships available for graduate and masters students and it is also easier to secure a job in a foreign country with a master’s degree.
 More companies are willing to sponsor your visas for an extended stay.
 And due to your age and a previously obtained degree, you have some experience of studying outside of a secure environment like that in a school.
 Also, only in the case of the United States, there are no provisions for pursuing a master’s degree except in a very selected and dedicated group of programmes.
 All undergraduate degrees in the United States are 4 years long and hence they also ask for 16 years of education before their Phd programmes, which is where US students go immediately after their bachelors.
 As a result, most students are not eligible for a doctoral degree in the United States immediately after their undergraduate programme.
 Hence, master degrees are more popular in the European Continent.